hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-3.md

 ## Approach 2: Import NiFi AcquireHVACData Process Group via UI

+Wait for HDP sandbox to start up, once **all services** indicated by **Background Operation Running** in Ambari Dashboard have finished starting at `http://sandbox-hdp.hortonowrks.com:8080` with login `raj_ops/raj_ops`, then enter the NiFi UI and import the NiFi template.

 Download the NiFi template [acquire-hvac-data.xml](application/development/nifi-template/acquire-hvac-data.xml) to your local computer.

 After starting your sandbox, open HDF **NiFi UI** at `http://sandbox-hdf.hortonworks.com:9090/nifi`.